togglebyte/anathema-guide/src/templates.md

 # Templates

 Anathema has a template language to describe user interfaces.
-This makes it possible to ship the template(s) together with the binary so the application can be customised even after it's compiled.
+This makes it possible to ship the template(s) together with the compiled binary so the application can be customised without having to be recompiled.

-The widget syntax looks as follows:
+The widget syntax looks as follows: `<widget> <attributes> <value>`

 ```
   Widget name
-  |    Start of attributes
+  |    Start of (optional) attributes
   |    |    Attribute name
   |    |    |          Attribute value
   |    |    |          |     Attribute separator      End of attributes